 If you plan to spend any length of time doing productivity work, programming or web surfing on your system, splurge for the 4GB version of the Raspberry Pi 4 B. The extra memory makes multitasking or having a few tabs open much easier.

 This tiny, inexpensive Raspberry Pi is just 2.6 x 1.2 x 0.2 inches (66 x 30.5 x 5mm) and weighs a mere 0.3 ounces (9g).
 It’s not the fastest Pi -- it uses a 1-GHz, single-core CPU and just 512MB of RAM -- but it is more than adequate for a lot of tasks, particularly those that involve driving lights, motors or cameras.
 Unlike its cheaper sibling, the Raspberry Pi Zero, the Zero W has built-in 802.11n Wi-Fi with Bluetooth 4.0.
-However, the Zero W does not come with GPIO pins attached, only the holes for them; you’ll need to buy a set of pins and solder (or get a solderless kit) them.
+However, the Zero W does not come with GPIO pins attached, only the holes for them; you’ll need to buy a set of pins and one of the soldering irons from our list (or get a solderless kit) them.
 This Pi also lacks a full-size USB port, instead using micro USB, so you may need some kind of adapter.